 For more details on related occupations, job market information and career opportunities, visit the Government of Canada Job Bank.

 Prior Learning Assessment & Recognition

 Do you have skills from these courses, but lack a certificate?
 The PLAR process can help you earn a certificate faster.
-Visit PLAR or email plar [at] mohawkcollege.ca to arrange a Challenge Exam.
-A minimum of two weeks' notice is required.
+Visit the PLAR website or plar [at] mohawkcollege.ca (email PLAR) to arrange a Challenge Exam.
+A minimum of two weeks notice is required.
 A non-refundable fee will be charged.